Mayi Ri: Plot

-Aini is a 15-year-old high schooler being raised by her single mother Ayesha, as her father doesn't have much to do with her life.She enjoys her studies and is very ambitious.
+Aini is a 15-year-old high schooler being raised by her single mother Ayesha, as her father doesn't have much to do with her life.
+She enjoys her studies and is very ambitious.
 She lives with her joint family, in her uncle Zaheer's house.
 Zaheer decides to get his son Fakhir, who himself is a minor, married to Aini as he's dying soon.

-Ayesha and Samina protest against it, but they eventually had to give in and the kids get married.
+Ayesha and Samina protest against it, but they eventually have to give in and the kids get married.

 The show revolves around the young couple and how they struggle to navigate the decisions made by their elders.
 The situation worsens as Aini gets pregnant and gives birth to a daughter and is unable to manage studies along with being a mother.
-Meanwhile, Fakhir wishes to go abroad to study and work and most likely wants to get settled there.
+Meanwhile, Fakhir wishes to go abroad to study, work and probably settle there.

-The family opposes this but Aini asks for a divorce instead as she doesn't want to be bridled by the obligations of being his wife and a daughter in law anymore.
-She doesn't think its fair to both of them as well as their daughter.
+The family opposes this but Aini asks for a divorce instead as she doesn't want to be bridled by the obligations of being his wife and a daughter-in-law anymore.
+She doesn't think it is fair to both of them as well as their daughter.
 Fakhir agrees and they get divorced.

-He soon departs, and with a heavy heart they say goodbye knowing its for the good.
+He soon departs, and with a heavy heart they say goodbye knowing it is for the good.

 A few years later, Aini is seen to be graduating and giving a speech about her child marriage and her mother's tough relationship with her father with Fakhir watching her on facetime.

 For now Aini is raising their daughter along with Ayesha and Samina with Fakhir being present in their lives too.

 The show ends with Fakhir face timing their daughter and Aini dropping her to school.